The Art of the Trade Deal: Top Strategies to Avoid or Mitigate Section 301 Tariffs

 The live webinar date has passed, but this webinar is available On Demand.

-U.S. tariff hikes of 25 percent on hundreds of billions of dollars’ worth of Chinese goods are not going away any time soon as bilateral trade tensions continue to escalate.
-Many importers, exporters, and manufacturers are pursuing a number of different ways to avoid or reduce these tariffs.
+U.S. tariff hikes of 25 percent (List 1-3) and now 10 percent (List 4) on hundreds of billions of dollars’ worth of Chinese goods are not going away any time soon as trade tensions escalate between the U.S. and China.
+Many importers, exporters, and manufacturers are pursuing a number of different ways to avoid or reduce these increases.
 This webinar is uniquely designed to provide the essential checklist for ensuring that your company is evaluating all potential opportunities to protect your bottom line when structuring your international transactions.

 - Tariff exclusions: Elements of a successful request, addressing requests still in limbo or where additional information is requested, and advocating for an appeal when requests are denied